kscheltema/100-days-of-code/log.md

  **Today's Progress:** Scoll bug, and related content render over each other was fixed, vertical scroll disabled.
 Date no more date issues. target="_blank" deployed to open a different page in the browser.
  **Thoughts:** Struggling to dynamically change the background image for BlogDetail page and change it back when the user moves away.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema;

+   ### Day 19: July 15, 2022
+  **Today's Progress:** Conditional styling for BlogDetail page implemented making it vastly different from rest of the Website.
+  **Thoughts:** Still many features to implement in the BlogDetail page to bring it aligned with real life examples.
+Currently trying to move and display a Hero image when on this page.
+  **Link to work:**  **Link to work:** see screenshot(s) in my tweet @KobusScheltema;